 The system proposed above may be extended straightforwardly to other languages of the Slavic family.
-As for further extensions to possible and impossible pronominal systems, the proposal would make similar predictions as those made by Harley & Ritter (2002) under the assumption that what they call "activation" of a particular node is implemented as the presence of that node in the syntax.
+As for further extensions to possible and impossible pronominal systems, the proposal would make similar predictions as those made by Harley and Ritter (2002) under the assumption that what they call 'activation' of a particular node is implemented as the presence of that node in the syntax.
 Just like their model, my model keeps person and number features separate, and the variation in pronominal systems depends on the activation of the (sub-)hierarchies of these nodes.
 If the two nodes [Participant] and [#] are activated together, their combination may yield particular types of person, such as those with inclusive/exclusive distinctions.
 According to them, the presence of particular features in the pronominal hierarchy may be motivated by the presence of a feature in other areas of grammar too.
 E.g. Pirahã, Maxakalí and Kwakiutl do not show number distinctions and consequently do not make use of the Individuation node in their hierarchy.
-Thus in my system a language that makes person and number distinctions such as inclusive/exclusive, paucal, etc.
+Thus in my system a language that makes person and number distinctions would project πP and πP , whose sub-nodes would further model distinctions such as inclusive/exclusive, paucal, etc.